 Want to know what else to do in Edinburgh?
 I will tell you 50 things to see in the Capital of Scotland here.

 - Transfers in Edinburgh (Airport – hotel – airport)

 After the visits, go for a drink

 We went for a few beers to a very cool pub called Labyrinth.

-The pub totally lives up to its name as it is a real maze!
-It has a lot of different rooms and is well decorated, super cool.
+The pub totally lives up to its name, as it is a real maze!
+It has many different rooms, is well decorated, and is super cool.

 Before going to sleep

-We walked back to the hotel, but we made a stop at Grass Market before arriving.
-We drank a couple of beers in a tavern that is over 500 years old: The White Hart Inn.
+We walked back to the hotel, but we stopped at Grass Market before arriving.
+We drank a few beers in a tavern over 500 years old: The White Hart Inn.